 In April 2007, staff in Library and Information Services (LIS) decided to begin our DSpace experiment using selected student publications and honors theses.
 Several issues of Rushlight, Wheaton College’s literary and visual arts journal, have been digitized and deposited in Wheaton’s IR.
 Honors theses, across a variety of academic departments were solicited, resulting in four that were enthusiastically supported by faculty advisors and student authors for deposit in our IR.

 In 2008, we expanded the honors thesis digital repository collection by asking all faculty advisors to select theses for inclusion in Wheaton’s institutional repository.
 We strongly encouraged thesis advisors and thesis authors to carefully consider the benefits of depositing theses there.

 Beginning in 2011, all honors theses are normally submitted in both print and digital formats.
 Thesis authors, with faculty advisor approval, agree to one of two access levels for their honors thesis: 1) open access, allowing access by the global scholarly community or 2) restricted access, restricting access to the current Wheaton community.
-See Benefits and Considerations for posting honors theses and other scholarship in DSpace.
 After permission decisions are made and the Honors Thesis Permission & Consent form completed, students submit an electronic copy of their thesis and the permission form, following thesis preparation and submission instructions available from the right sidebar of this page.

 Honors Thesis Permission Form